Laura Harrel

 Venture Round in 2011

-Affineti Biologics, a New Jersey-based company developing plaque-reducing dental hygiene products.
+Affineti Biologics is a New Jersey-based company that develops plaque-reducing dental hygiene products.

 Actinobac Biomed